 VyprVPN offers new users a free trial, but it’s limited to three days – enough to test out most of the VPN’s features but markedly shorter than the free trials offered by other providers.
-You do need to enter payment information in order to get the free trial.
+You do need to enter payment information to get the free trial.

 After the free trial ends, you have your choice of two service tiers.

 The basic tier costs $9.95 per month when billed monthly or $5.00 per month when billed annually.
-There are no speed or bandwidth caps and you can have up to three devices connected to the VPN simultaneously.
+There are no speed or bandwidth caps, and you can have up to three devices connected to the VPN simultaneously.